Damascus affair: Disappearance and accusations

-The release of the prisoners
+Release of the prisoners

-The Damascus Affair increased the concern of European Jews about the situation of their Arab co-religionists.
+The Damascus affair increased the concern of European Jews about the situation of their Arab co-religionists.
 The Austrian Consul in Aleppo Eliahu Picciotto reported the incident to the Jewish communities in Europe, and made representations to Ibrahim Pasha, Muhammad Ali's son in Egypt, who then ordered an investigation into the matter.
 Sir Moses Montefiore, a British politician and leader of the British Jewish community, and the French lawyer Adolphe Crémieux, called on Muhammed 'Ali to release the Jewish prisoners.
 Negotiations about their release lasted from 4 to 28 August.
 In the end, Muhammed 'Ali released the prisoners who had remained alive, but without officially acquitting the prisoners of the charged brought against them.
 Only in November 1840, when Syria fell under Ottoman rule again, Sultan Abdülmecid I issued a firmān (edict) denouncing the blood libel of Damascus.
 The edict declared that blood libel accusations are a slander against Jews and are prohibited throughout the Ottoman Empire.
-A part of the edict reads: "... and for the love we bear to our subjects, we cannot permit the Jewish nation, whose innocence for the crime alleged against them is evident, to be worried and tormented as a consequence of accusations which have not the least foundation in truth...".The Damascus Affair is illustrative for the tensions that existed between the Jewish and Christian populations of Syria.
+A part of the edict reads: "... and for the love we bear to our subjects, we cannot permit the Jewish nation, whose innocence for the crime alleged against them is evident, to be worried and tormented as a consequence of accusations which have not the least foundation in truth...".The Damascus affair is illustrative of the tensions that existed between the Jewish and Christian populations of Syria.
 The incident is also notable for being an exception to the rule of Jewish-Muslim relations.
-During the Tanzimat period, Jewish-Muslim relations were generally much better than Christian-Muslim relations, which had gotten strained by the economic ascendancy afforded to the Christian community with the relaxation and the eventual elimination of the dhimmi status rules in the 1850s.
+During the Tanzimat period, Jewish-Muslim relations were generally much better than Christian-Muslim relations, which had been strained by the economic ascendancy afforded to the Christian community with the relaxation and the eventual elimination of the dhimmi status rules in the 1850s.
 While occasional outbreaks of anti-Jewish violence erupted during this time, far more serious outbreaks of violence occurred between Muslims and Christians and between Christians and Druzes.

-In the remainder of the 19th century and into the 20th century, there were many instances of the blood libel in Ottoman lands.
+In the remainder of the 19th century and into the 20th century, there were many other instances of the blood libel in Ottoman lands.
 These instances most often came from Christian communities, sometimes with the connivance of Greek or French diplomats.
 The Jews could usually count on the goodwill of the Ottoman authorities and increasingly on the support of British, Prussian and Austrian representatives.